-A Federation Board should have between eight and 15 trustees (unless your federation has passed a member resolution or bye-law to amend this).
-These trustees will include essential Officers; a Chair, Treasurer, and Vice-Chair.
+A Federation Board should have between six and 15 trustees These trustees will include essential Officers; a Chair, Treasurer, and Vice-Chair.
 The Board meets regularly to address operational and strategic matters, with each trustee receiving an agenda beforehand.
 Meeting minutes, including actions and recommendations, are then issued and reviewed at the next meeting.
 The minutes are also agreed at the next meeting of the Board.
 The content of the meeting is deemed confidential unless Trustees have agreed to share summaries or extracts in specific circumstances.